Graduate Studies at Vanderbilt - United States

 With a small, diverse cohort accepted each year, doctoral students in U.S. history at Vanderbilt benefit from expert supervision and guidance.
 Our faculty is committed to excellent mentoring in both research and teaching.
 Graduate students enjoy close working relationships with their advisors and other faculty inside and outside the department, whether in the Law School or Peabody College of Education or in the departments of medicine, health and society, sociology, philosophy, or religious studies.
 Faculty assist students as well with grant-writing, conference presentations, article drafting, and preparation for the job market.
 The department has helped to place students in prestigious fellowships and tenure-track jobs as well as significant research and policy positions outside the academy.

-Current faculty include: Richard Blackett (slavery and abolition), Brandon Byrd (African American and intellectual), David Carlton (industrialization and labor), Jefferson Cowie (capitalism, politics, and culture), Dennis C. Dickerson (civil rights, religion, and labor), Sarah Igo (intellectual/cultural, science, and legal), Paul Kramer (transnational, imperial, and race), Catherine Molineux (race, slavery, and empire), Thomas Schwartz (foreign relations, policy, and modern Europe), Arleen Tuchman (science, medicine, and gender), Daniel Usner (American Indian, borderlands, and material culture), Kimberly Welch (slavery, race, and legal), and Rhonda Y. Williams (gender, race and class politics, urban, social justice).
+Current faculty include: Richard Blackett (emeritus, slavery and abolition), Brandon Byrd (African American and intellectual), David Carlton (emeritus, industrialization and labor), Jefferson Cowie (capitalism, politics, and culture), Dennis C. Dickerson (civil rights, religion, and labor), Sarah Igo (intellectual/cultural, science, and legal), Paul Kramer (transnational, imperial, and race), Catherine Molineux (race, slavery, and empire), Thomas Schwartz (foreign relations, policy, and modern Europe), Arleen Tuchman (science, medicine, and gender), Daniel Usner (American Indian, borderlands, and material culture), Kimberly Welch (slavery, race, and legal), and Rhonda Y. Williams (gender, race and class politics, urban, social justice).

 Current Graduate Students: